aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ### Step 3:

 For Employee Records, the Partition Key for GSI1 will be employeeName.
-As Timecard also used employeeName for the Partition key, we need add nothing more here.
+As Timecard also used employeeName for the Partition key, you need add nothing more here.

 For Employee Records, the Sort Key for GSI1 will be employeeNumber.
-We will not be doing ranged searches on employeeNumber;
+You will not be doing ranged searches on employeeNumber;
 instead, this is just to disambiguate Employee Records from Timecard Records that have the same Partition key but a different Sort key.